Where to Go in Greece in Autumn: Quiet Islands Without the Crowds

 Sign up for the Trippers Terminal newsletter to get new destination guides, slow travel tips, and peaceful escape ideas sent straight to your inbox.

-Skopelos has a way of wrapping itself around you.
-Known as the greenest island in the Aegean, it’s a tapestry of pine‑clad hills rolling down to pebbled coves and turquoise bays.
-In autumn, the summer buzz fades, and the island takes on a softer, quieter rhythm — perfect for solo travelers who want to sink into a slower pace.
+Skopelos is one of the greener Greek islands, with pine forests, small coves, and a landscape that feels very different from the Cyclades.
+In autumn, it becomes noticeably quieter, especially outside the main town.
+It’s actuelly known as the greenest island in the Aegean, it’s a tapestry of pine‑clad hills rolling down to pebbled coves and turquoise bays.
+In autumn, the summer buzz fades, and the island takes on a softer, quieter rhythm - perfect for solo travelers who want to sink into a slower pace.

 The main town, Chora, is a cascade of whitewashed houses tumbling down the hillside toward the harbor, their terracotta roofs glowing warm against the green slopes.
 Narrow lanes weave between stone staircases and blooming courtyards, often opening unexpectedly onto tiny squares where a single kafeneio serves coffee to a handful of locals.
 In the upper part of town, the Venetian Castle ruins offer sweeping views across the harbor, the surrounding olive groves, and the glittering Aegean beyond.